Dutch National Database Flora and Fauna

 All data entering the NDFF are validated using a quality filter on input.
 Data that are approved will flow through to the central archive and the export portals.
-At the moment the NDFF contains over 95 million records that are supplemented on a daily basis by over 20.000 volunteers, including members of the Private Data Managing Organizations (like Sovon, De Vlinderstichting, RAVON and other voluntairy and professional observers).
+At the moment the NDFF contains over 150 million records that are supplemented on a daily basis by over 20.000 volunteers, including record centers such as Sovon (Dutch Centre for Field Ornithology), De Vlinderstichting (Dutch Butterfly Conservation), RAVON (Reptile, Amphibian & Fish Conservation) and other voluntary and professional observers.

 Data from the NDFF is available for everyone: Members can access the data through the data export portal and retrieve validated data at any given time.
 Members include researchers and a large and growing group of governmental users including several Dutch Municipalities and Provinces, the Dutch Directorate General of Public Works and Water Management and the nature conservationists from the Dutch National Forestry Service.